Gabby-Moon/truffula/notes.md

     - Testing setup will be extensive for TruffulaPrinter, as each file and folder needs to individually be set up, along with the color coding for each.

 ## AlphabeticalFileSorter.java
+- Passed in an array of the type File and it compares the name (ignoring the case) and sorts them
+- It returns the sorted files array